-Black Men Teach Twin Cities is the “quarterback” of this team, integrating the work of all partners so when a black man indicates interest in becoming a teacher, we can show him a viable, affordable pathway to the classroom that is right for his personal situation.
+Black Men Teach Twin Cities is the “quarterback” of a team of community-based organizations, teacher training programs, K-5 schools and scholarship programs, integrating the work of all partners so when a Black man indicates interest in becoming a teacher, we can show him a viable, affordable pathway to the classroom that is right for his personal situation.

 Black Men Teach Twin Cities is a demonstration project, allowing for maximum flexibility and systemic cooperation between all partners that affect teachers along the talent development/career continuum.
 Once proving the concept of this approach, it can be expanded to include other races, ethnicities, cultures and grade levels.